vmware/vic/doc/user_doc/vic_installation/README.md

 **NOTE**  This book is a work in progress.

-For an introduction to vSphere Integrated Containers, see *vSphere Integrated Containers Overview*.
+For an introduction to vSphere Integrated Containers and descriptions of its main components, see *vSphere Integrated Containers Overview*.

 ## Intended Audience